I never considered 'The Slatey Place' as a day-hike destination,

 |

-road.
-On Slatey Place Trail south
+Slatey Place Trail south

-about a third of a mile brings us to the intersection with Horseshoe Bend Trail, from there we can see the familiar Slatey Place 100 feet ahead.
-We take another break at the same campsite then begin our hike back.
-Retracing our route back to Low Gap Trail and the parking
+about a third of a mile brings us to the intersection with Horseshoe Bend Trail, from there we can see familiar Slatey Place 100 feet ahead.
+After another break at the same campsite we begin the hike back.
+Retracing our route back to Low Gap Trail Trailhead is easy and enjoyable.
+We had a great

 easy.
 We hiked Low Gap Trail